llm-d-incubation/llm-d-rl/README.md

 - `VLLMClient` — real HTTP calls to vLLM dev-mode endpoints (requires `VLLM_SERVER_DEV_MODE=1`)
 - `SimulatedEngineClient` — forwards health checks to a real server, no-ops everything else (for GPU-free testing)

-## Inference routing via EPP
+## Inference routing

 The rollout controller supports two inference dispatch modes:

-**Direct dispatch (default, local dev)** — the controller picks a ready engine from its pool and forwards `/v1/completions` directly.
-Simple round-robin; no infrastructure dependencies beyond the engines themselves.
+**Direct dispatch (default, local dev)** — the controller picks the first ready engine from its pool and forwards `/v1/completions` directly.
+No infrastructure dependencies beyond the engines themselves.

-**EPP-routed dispatch (`--epp-url`)** — the controller forwards `/v1/completions` to an [Envoy Gateway](https://gateway.envoyproxy.io/) fronted by the llm-d [Endpoint Picker (EPP)](https://github.com/llm-d/llm-d-inference-scheduler).
-The EPP selects the optimal vLLM pod using KV-cache hit rate and load metrics, giving significantly better throughput for multi-turn RL rollouts where prompts share a common prefix.
+**Router dispatch (`--router-url`)** — the controller forwards `/v1/completions` to an [Envoy Gateway](https://gateway.envoyproxy.io/) fronted by the llm-d [inference router](https://github.com/llm-d/llm-d-inference-scheduler).
+The router selects the optimal vLLM pod using KV-cache hit rate and load metrics, giving significantly better throughput for multi-turn RL rollouts where prompts share a common prefix.

 ```
 Training loop
-  └─ POST /v1/generate {session_id, prompt_token_ids}
+  └─ POST /v1/generate {session_id, prompt}
        └─ Rollout Controller
-            ├─ [--epp-url set]  POST /v1/completions + X-Session-ID ──► Envoy Gateway ──► EPP ──► best vLLM pod
+            ├─ [--router-url set]  POST /v1/completions + X-Session-ID ──► Envoy Gateway ──► Inference Router ──► best vLLM pod
-            └─ [no --epp-url]   POST /v1/completions ──► round-robin vLLM pod (direct)
+            └─ [no --router-url]   POST /v1/completions ──► first ready vLLM pod (direct)
 ```

-The `session_id` field in the generate request is forwarded as the `X-Session-ID` header, which the EPP uses for session affinity — steering repeated requests for the same RL episode to the pod that already has the relevant KV cache populated.
+The `session_id` field in the generate request is forwarded as the `X-Session-ID` header, which the inference router uses for session affinity — steering repeated requests for the same RL episode to the pod that already has the relevant KV cache populated.

-Weight sync operations always bypass the EPP and go directly to each engine pod via the pod watcher, since they require per-engine control (pause, update_weights, resume).
+Weight sync operations always bypass the router and go directly to each engine pod via the pod watcher, since they require per-engine control (pause, update_weights, resume).

 ## Quick start